BogdanovTimm/NotesOblivion/💻 IT/C/Concurrency/Concurrency.md

 From all of this, we can deduce a simple rule of thumb:
 Takeaway 3.18.4.7 Each successful mutex lock corresponds to exactly one call to mtx_unlock.

-Every mutext must be destroyed using
+Every mutext must be destroyed using mtx_destroy.
+It must be called • Before the scope of a mutex with automatic storage duration ends • And before the memory of a dynamically allocated mutex is freed